Worldsheet Formalism for Decoupling Limits in String Theory: Strings in the Galilean Limit

-The M0T string action \eqref{eq:m0tspf} can be reproduced by taking the critical RR 1-form limit of the conventional Polyakov action \eqref{eq:relpf}.
-Using the reparametrization~\eqref{eq:gzbl} of the background fields and the reparametrization~\eqref{eq:wscg} of the worldsheet metric, we expand the Polyakov string action \eqref{eq:relpf} with respect to large $\omega$ as
+The Polyakov action~\eqref{eq:m0tspf0} can be reproduced by taking a direct Galilean limit of the conventional Polyakov action~\eqref{eq:relpf00}.
+Using the Galilean reparametrization~\eqref{eq:txomega} of the target space and the Carrollian reparametrization~\eqref{eq:wscg0} of the worldsheet metric, we expand the Polyakov string action \eqref{eq:relpf00} with respect to a large $\omega$ as

-Using the Hubbard-Stratonovich transformation to integrate in an auxiliary field $\lambda$\,, we write Eq.~\eqref{eq:ephsp} equivalently as
+Using the Hubbard-Stratonovich transformation to integrate in an auxiliary field $\lambda$\,, we write Eq.~\eqref{eq:ephsp0} equivalently as

-In the $\omega \rightarrow \infty$ limit, Eq.~\eqref{eq:hsprrw} reduces to the M0T Polyakov string action~\eqref{eq:m0tspf}.
-Intuitively, the uncanceled $\omega^2$ divergent term in Eq.~\eqref{eq:ephsp} induces strong back-reactions on the worldsheet geometry, which is responsible for the nonrelativistic nature of the worldsheet.
+In the $\omega \rightarrow \infty$ limit, the Polyakov action~\eqref{eq:m0tspf0} is reproduced.
+Intuitively, the uncanceled $\omega^2$ divergent term in Eq.~\eqref{eq:ephsp0} induces strong back-reactions on the worldsheet gravity, which is responsible for why the worldsheet develops nonrelativistic features.